Hooshang Seyhoun: Life

-He was born in a Baha'i family renowned in music.
-His grandfather, Mirza Abdollah Farahani was a pioneer in traditional music and famous as the father of traditional music of Iran.
-His mother, Mowloud Khanom, played Setar, and his uncle, Ahmad Ebadi, was an Ostad (Maestro) of Setar.
+He was born into a Baháʼí family renowned for music.
+His grandfather, Mirza Abdollah Farahani, was a pioneer in traditional music and is known as the father of traditional music in Iran.
+His mother, Mowloud Khanom, played Setar, and his uncle, Ahmad Ebadi, was Setar's Ostad (Maestro).

+Houshang Seyhoun began his academic journey at the College of Art and Architecture (Honarkadeh), studying under Andre Godard and Maxime Siroux.
+Within this educational framework, students were afforded the choice of three architectural design studios, with Seyhoun electing to enroll in Siroux's studio, citing the latter's profound dedication to and affinity for Iran as a pivotal factor in his decision-making process.

-After finishing his studies in Architecture at Tehran University, he went to Paris to continue his education at the invitation of Andre Godard.
+After finishing his studies in architecture at Tehran University, he went to Paris to continue his education at the invitation of Andre Godard.
+Seyhoun's prior architectural victories in competitions, particularly in designing mausoleums for Ferdowsi and Ebne Sina, solidified his reputation.
+His academic journey reached its pinnacle with the completion of his formal training at the École des Beaux-Arts in 1948, highlighted by his final project "Le mausolée d'Avicenne à Hamadan."
 After three years of education under the supervision of Othello Zavaroni, he received his Ph.D. in art.
 After returning to Iran, he created his first work at the age of 23, a memorial monument on the grave of Abu-Ali Sina.

+Subsequently, Seyhoun's ascent within academia led him to assume the role of dean at the School of Fine Arts at the University of Tehran, succeeding Mohsen Foroughi in 1961.
+As dean, Seyhoun revamped the curriculum to include instruction on Iranian historical architecture.
+He led his students in exploring diverse structures across Iran, and their collaboration with the antiquities department resulted in the elevation of numerous neglected buildings to the status of historic sites.

-He was a member of The National Committee of Archeology, The High Committee of Urbanization, The Central Committee of All Universities of Iran, The International Committee of Icomos, and for 15 years he was in charge of repairing historic constructions of Iran.
+Seyhoun's architectural innovations also extended to designing monuments honoring Iranian poets and polymaths, such as the acclaimed Tomb of Omar Khayyam.
+He was a member of The National Committee of Archeology, The High Committee of Urbanization, The Central Committee of All Universities of Iran, and The International Committee of Icomos, and for 15 years, he was in charge of repairing historical constructions in Iran.

-He believed that a good architect must like a poet be simple and easy.
+He believed that a good architect must, like a poet, be simple and easy.

 His body was buried wrapped in the three-color lion-and-sun flag of Iran and A Derafsh Kaviani in a coffin in Forest Lawn's graveyard in Los Angeles.

-In his will he asked that all his paintings and drawings be given to a museum in Iran.
+In his will, he asked that all his paintings and drawings be given to a museum in Iran.